arthurcw/NWDS_Instacart/README.md

 ## 3. Customer Segmentation
 ![cs](https://www.callcentrehelper.com/images/stories/2007/05/pie-segment-760.jpg)

 We attempt to divide customers into groups based on their purchase history.
 The groups are then fed into the recommender system to tailor product recommendation for each target group.
-Because there is no pre-assigned group, we deploy unsupervised learning methods such as `K-means`, `DBSCAN` and `hierarichal clustering` to find underlying pattern and classify customers into groups.
+Because there is no pre-assigned group, we deploy unsupervised learning methods such as `K-means`, `DBSCAN` and `hierarchical clustering` to find underlying pattern and classify customers into groups.

 #### a.
 Data Preprocessing
 ##### i.
 Order History for Each Customer